IMPORTANT UPDATE 12/6/2022:

 I like this choice because it is a complete inversion of what we experience with our human eyes.
 When we attend weddings, we witness the bride and groom share their love and we celebrate their union.
 What we don't see is the mystical union of Christ and His Church that is inherent within Sacramental marriages.
 In this image, it is the reverse: we see clearly the union of Christ and Church while the married couple is obscured.

 The table (or altar!)
 St. Paul is working on is huge, round and almost planet-like.
 I can't help but feel as though St. Paul is indicative of priests, bringing Christ and His Church to the whole world.

-I love EVERYTHING about this icon.
-EVERYTHING.
-And the longer I stare at it, the more things I find to love.
-I genuinely believe this was divinely inspired, and given the very real battles raging in the Church, specifically regarding the Sanctity of Marriage (I'm looking at YOU, Germany), this icon is prophetic.
+I really like this icon.
+And the longer I stare at it, the more things I find to appreciate.
+Given the very real battles raging in the Church, specifically regarding the Sanctity of Marriage (I'm looking at YOU, Germany), this icon is timely.
 It affirms marriage as being between a man and a woman because that bond is indicative of Christ's bond with His Church.
 Marriage also reflects the Trinity- God Himself .
 Just as the Father and Son are one and Their love brings for the Spirit, so too does the love between husband and wife bring forth children.

 Top Rated Posts

 Do Animals Have Souls?

 10 Things a Parent of an SPD Kid Wants to Say